-The AC met at physical meetings or through video conference to review the quarterly and full year results announcements, material announcements and all related disclosures to the shareholders before submission to the Board for approval.
+The AC met at physical meetings or through video conference to review the half year and full year results announcements, material announcements and all related disclosures to the shareholders before submission to the Board for approval.
 In the process, the AC reviewed the audit plan and audit committee report presented by the external auditors.

-In the review of financial statements for FY2022, the AC discussed with management, the Finance Director and the external auditors the significant accounting policies, judgements and estimates applied by management in preparing the annual financial statements.
+In the review of financial statements for FY23, the AC discussed with Management, the Finance Director and the external auditors the significant accounting policies, judgements and estimates applied by Management in preparing the annual financial statements.
 The AC focused particularly on:

-- Significant adjustments resulting from the audit; - · The appropriateness of the going concern assumption in the preparation of the financial statements; and - Significant deficiencies in internal controls over financial reporting matters that came to the external auditors' attention during their audit together with their recommendations.
+- Significant adjustments resulting from the audit; - .
+The appropriateness of the going concern assumption in the preparation of the financial statements; and - Significant deficiencies in internal controls over financial reporting matters that came to the external auditors' attention during their audit together with their recommendations.

-In addition, significant matters that were discussed with management and the external auditors have been included as Key Audit Matters ("KAMs") in the audit report for the financial year ended 30 June 2022 on pages 68 to 69 of the Annual Report.
+In addition, significant matters that were discussed with Management and the external auditors have been included as Key Audit Matters ("KAMs") in the audit report for the financial year ended 30 June 2023 on page 73 to 75 of the Annual Report.

 In assessing each KAM, the AC took into consideration the approach and methodology applied, as well as the reasonableness of the estimates and key assumptions used.
-The AC concluded that management's accounting treatment and estimates in each of the KAMs were appropriate.
+The AC concluded that Management's accounting treatment and estimates in each of the KAMs were appropriate.